Donaim/miseq-workflow-pres/slides.md

 <!--
 Hello everyone.

-In this talk I want to walk through the MiSeq-based workflow that takes us from a requisition to either a tropism/resistance report or an intactness analysis.
+In this talk I want to walk through the MiSeq-based workflow.

+I will be an overview.
-I am not going to give a step-by-step SOP or a MiSeq troubleshooting guide.
-Instead, I want to focus on why the pipeline is shaped the way it is, and why we chose the particular intermediate states that we did.
+I want to focus on why the pipeline is shaped the way it is, and why we chose the particular intermediate solutions that we did.

 Think of this as a map of the territory.
 After this talk, my goal is that when you hear "MiSeq run" or "consensus" or "intactness", you have a clear sense of where that sits in the bigger picture and why we bother doing it in the first place.
 -->